maxhbr/univOpWrap/README.md

 or if you do not want to overwrite the command:

     alias p="/PATH/TO/univOpWrap llpp"

+### advanced USAGE:

+if you want to start a simple REPL, until the search is unique add the parameter `-r`.

 if you want the process to detach, use